 The superintendent then says 'wait a minute.'
 Operations were just starting, there was sufficient open space, we should wait until developments tell us what to do.
 "The oak trees have taken a great many years to grow and they should not be removed until it is found necessary for the proper development and best interests of the garden to do so.

-There may be a slight difference of opinion as to what should be done at the present time at the garden in reference to this matter, but I am certain we are all together on the proposition of making our mutual efforts count in rendering the garden project a successful undertaking".
-Considering the large number of oaks in the upland that began succumbing to oak wilt in the 1980s and later, Mr. Bossen's decision was spot on correct.(4)
+There may be a slight difference of opinion as to what should be done at the present time at the garden in reference to this matter, but I am certain we are all together on the proposition of making our mutual efforts count in rendering the garden project a successful undertaking."
+When a large number of oaks in the upland began succumbing to oak wilt in the 1980s and later it was evident that Mr. Bossen's decision to leave these to maintain an oak savanna was spot on correct.(4)

 On the development of the Upland Garden Martha Crone wrote in 1951: